 Items found include a sofa, television, steam vacuum cleaner, car accident debris, construction debris, car cover, dead cat in a box, etc.

 30% of the litter items were abled to be recycled at EDCO.

 "Keeping Fallbrook Litter Free" is the goal of the Fallbrook Beautification Alliance for 2019.
-The program kickoff and first communitywide cleanup will be held Saturday, Jan.
-12, from 9 a.m. to noon at Don Dussault County Park, 832 Alturas Road, near downtown Fallbrook.
+The program kickoff and first community-wide cleanup was held Saturday, Jan.
+12th at Don Dussault County Park, and several cleanup events have been held since then.

 After years of hosting semiannual cleanups around Fallbrook, the Fallbrook Beautification Alliance recognized that an ongoing effort, engaging volunteers throughout the year, would be a more effective way to address the trash problem along local roadways, ravines, parks and neighborhoods.

 Partnering with I Love A Clean San Diego and Adopt-A-Road, Todd Jester of the Fallbrook Public Utility District and Marta Donovan, coordinator of the Keeping Fallbrook Litter Free program, divided central Fallbrook into 20 zones, covering 49 square miles in total.

 The program goal is for a "zone captain" to adopt each zone and, working with a team of volunteers, to keep that zone trash free.
 Each volunteer is challenged to pick up at least one 5-gallon bucket worth of litter each week.

 The Fallbrook Beautification Alliance offers each participant who enrolls a safety vest, a 5-gallon bucket, a litter grabber and work gloves.
 With the help of the zone captains, the group will track the program's success based on the amount of trash collected monthly, and the results will be posted on the organization's website.